Sir Kenneth Irwin Crossley, Bart, MA (Oxon) (1877 – 1957)

-On 26 October 1920, by way of a share exchange, Crossley Motors acquired 68.5% of the shares in A. V. Roe & Co.
+On 26 October 1920, by way of a share exchange, Crossley Motors acquired 68.5% of A. V. Roe & Co.
 Ltd, which had built Waterbird in 1911.
 Crossley took over Avro’s car manufacturing business, but Avro independently continued its aircraft manufacturing operations.
 In May 1928, Avro was sold to Armstrong Siddeley Development Company Ltd.

-In 1925, Adams joined Scotland Yard and played an important part in the introduction of cars to the Flying Squad, the first of which was the Crossley 20/25.
+In 1925, Stanley-Adams joined Scotland Yard and played an important part in the introduction of cars to the Flying Squad, the first of which was the Crossley 20/25.

 Sir Kenneth obtained his Pilot’s Certificate in 1931, following lessons at Woodford Aerodrome, Stockport, where Avro aircraft later built included the Lancaster and Vulcan.
 His eldest daughter, Fidelia, was a pioneering aviatrix.
 His only son, Anthony, was killed in an aircraft crash in 1939.